landbu/Minesweeper/README.md

 - Added "Tile" class
 - Added the map creator function to create a grided map of Tile objects and also randomly place lava (bombs in classical minesweeper).
-- Added simple main/menu to call map_creator with inputed args
+- Added simple main/menu to call map_creator with input args

 ### Version 0.2.0

 #### Added or changed
-- Adeed a function, calculate_nears(), that calculates and asigns each Tile object thier nearby, within a leangh of one on the map, Tile objects
+- Adeed a function, calculate_nears(), that calculates and assigns each Tile object their nearby, within a length of one on the map, Tile objects
-- Added a (later to be romved) function to more easly verify the succes of newly added functions by printing the entire map in a desired manner, which possition it has, how many nearby lava (when that is added) ect.
+- Added a (later to be removed) function to more easily verify the success of newly added functions by printing the entire map in a desired manner, which position it has, how many nearby lava (when that is added) ect.

 ### Version 0.3.0

 #### Added or changed
-- Added a function, calcucalte_nearby_lava(), to, based on the previsously calculated nearby objects, asign the object with the amount of objects in its "near" atribute with the lava_bool atribute set to True
+- Added a function, calcucalte_nearby_lava(), to, based on the previously calculated nearby objects, assign the object with the amount of objects in its "near" attribute with the lava_bool attribute set to True
-- Changed the Tile class to include a button atribute so that each tile -object will get its own ascociated button
+- Changed the Tile class to include a button attribute so that each tile -object will get its own associated button
 - Added the clicked() function to define what happens when a button is clicked
 - Added a tkinter window that displays each button